MK2345/GTSRB-DL-ML/README.md

 # GTSRB-DL-ML

-You will find some SVM and CNN-Models from me in the master branch.
+You will find some SVMs and CNNs from me in the master branch.